What is a balance transfer credit card?

 The most important factor to consider is the length of the introductory period: this is the primary reason you will be considering a credit card balance transfer.
 You will need to assess your ability to repay the owing balance on your current credit card within this period to ensure a higher interest rate isn’t applied before you are able to pay the overdue amount.

-Any balance remaining at the end of an introductory period will have the card’s standard rates applied - be sure to check both the length of the balance transfer introductory period and the interest rate applied following its conclusion.
+Any balance remaining at the end of an introductory period will have the card’s standard rates applied - be sure to check both the length of the introductory period and the interest rate applied following its conclusion.

 How to choose a balance transfer credit card